-Do you have a startup idea and plan to develop an app like Waze?
+Do you have a startup idea and wondering how to develop an app like Waze?

 The navigation app market has seen unprecedented growth in revenue over the past decade.
 According to Statista, the navigation segment will witness an annual growth rate of 7.00%, with a projected profit of over US$1.61bn by 2027.